igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/squareequal/SquareEquals.md

 [Puzzle files](.)

-Write a function, which accepts two lists of `Int`.
+Write a function, which accepts two lists of integers.
 The function should return `true` if every value in the first list has it's corresponding value squared in the second list.
 The frequency of values must be the same.

 ## Examples